CriminalPancake/void-stranger-ap/README.md

 quickly exit their current run.
 Going back to brand entry in the middle of an AP run is not recommended as you will lose your items.

-Pushing F11 will bring up your item tracker, helpful for keeping track of the less visible items like the seals for example.
+Pushing left or right in the AP menu will navigate to the Mon Bank for managing received locusts, and your item tracker which is helpful for keeping track of the less visible items like the seals for example.

 By default, the following are randomized: